-Mission related investments: The purpose of the Foundation's Mission Related Investment (MRI) activities is to increase the organization's charitable impact by utilizing a broader range of its financial assets in furtherance of mission, while maintaining prudent, long-term stewardship of assets that preserve its capacity to generate impact into the future.
-For the sake of making a clear distinction on the source of funds, the Blandin Foundation uses the following definitions in its MRI policies: investments made from the annual five percent mandatory charitable distribution of the Foundation for which there is an expectation of partial or full repayment and known as program-related investments for financial reporting purposes.
+Mission related investments: The purpose of the Foundation's Mission Related Investment (MRI) activities is to increase the Foundation's charitable impact by utilizing a broader range of its financial assets in furtherance of mission, while maintaining prudent, long-term stewardship of assets that preserve its capacity to generate impact into the future.
+For the sake of making a clear distinction on the source of funds, the Blandin Foundation uses the following definition in its MRI policies: investments made from the annual five percent mandatory charitable distribution of the Foundation for which there is an expectation of partial or full repayment are known as program-related investments for financial reporting purposes.

 Charitable investments: Program-related investments consist of debt positions in 501(c)(3) organizations that conduct activities that fulfill the charitable purposes of the Foundation.
 Program-related investments are initially recorded on the statements of financial position at cost after approved and when a request for payment has been paid.
 Uncollected interest earned on program-related investments with a debt position is recorded as earned and included in the investment account.
 These investments are recoverable over periods ranging up to 10 years.
 If a program-related investment is subsequently determined to be uncollectible or the value is permanently impaired, then the Foundation may record the uncollectible amount as a grant appropriation or record an impairment reserve.
-During the years ended December 31, 2018 and 2017, there was \$0 and \$200,000, respectively, of new program-related investments.
-There were distributions to existing program-related investments of \$500,000 and \$0 for the years ended December 31, 2018 and 2017, respectively.
+During the years ended December 31, 2019 and 2018, there was \$500,000 and \$0, respectively, of new program-related investments.
+There were distributions to existing program-related investments of \$0 and \$500,000 for the years ended December 31, 2019 and 2018, respectively.

-Directed investments: Mission-related investments funded from the unrestricted net assets of the Foundation are referred to as directed investments.
+Directed investments: Mission-related investments funded from the net assets without donor restrictions of the Foundation are referred to as directed investments.
 Directed investments are initially recorded on the statements of financial position at cost after approved and when a capital call has been paid.
-During the years ended December 31, 2018 and 2017, there was \$940,000 and \$0, respectively, capital invested through capital calls.
+During the years ended December 31, 2019 and 2018, there was \$240,000 and \$940,000, respectively, capital invested through capital calls.